a-mostaani/a-mostaani/README.md

 - 👋 Hi, I’m @a-mostaani
-- 👀 I’m interested in Reinforcement Learning and Information Theory and Task-Oriented Communications
+- 👀 I’m interested in Reinforcement Learning, Information Theory and Task-Oriented Communications
-- 💞️ I’m looking to collaborate on all the above mentioned topics
+- 💞️ I’m looking to collaborate on all the above-mentioned topics
 - 📫 You can reach me through my personal email address: mostaani@live.com, as well as my professional email address: arsham.mostaani@uni.lu

 <!---